12 February 2004

 Speaking in reference to Spanish olive oil, the minister said: “We have to wage a great battle, so that Spain recovers its position as the world’s top producer, in terms of quantity and quality.”

 Sixty-six percent of the virgin olive oil imported by the United States between January-November 2003 came from Italy, 20 percent from Spain and the rest from Turkey, Greece and Tunisia, according to Spain’s trade office in New York.

 Spanish wine is becoming more prevalent and accepted in U.S. restaurants and stores, but still ranks fourth in terms of the total value imported, trailing France, Italy and Australia.

 Chile, meanwhile, surpasses Spain in the volume of wine it exports to the U.S.

 Between January and November of last year, however, Spain recorded a five percent increase in comparison with 2002 in both the value of wine sold (EUR 1.13 million) and volume (3.1 million cases).

-Sixty-five percent of the olives consumed in the United States during that period came from Spain, while clementines continued to gain in popularity among U.S. consumers, with an export volume of 54,000 tonnes and revenue totalling EUR 67 million during the 2002-2003 campaign.
+Sixty-five percent of the olives consumed in the United States during that period came from Spain, while clementines continued to gain in popularity among U.S. consumers, with an export volume of 54,000 tonnes and revenue totaling EUR 67 million during the 2002-2003 campaign.

-Among Spain’s food products, cheese has had one of the biggest impacts on the U.S. market, with the value of imports totalling EUR 11 million between January and November, 42 percent more than in the same period the previous year.
+Among Spain’s food products, cheese has had one of the biggest impacts on the U.S. market, with the value of imports totaling EUR 11 million between January and November, 42 percent more than in the same period the previous year.